athrado/athrado.github.io/index.md

 Please come back later and check out <a href="https://athrado.github.io/data_viz/" title="Data Viz">my visualisations</a> in the meantime.

-Thank you, and happy coding!
+Thank you, and Yip Yip!

 ![](5690275.png)